Düben family: Overview

 During the 2024–2025 renovation of Botkyrka Church, a previously unknown burial vault was discovered, containing the remains of Ulrika von Düben (1749–1777), Fredrica Magdalena von Düben (1743–1765), and Joachim von Düben the Younger (1708–1786), as well as possibly other members of the family.

 Baroque music

 The Düben collection is a collection of musical manuscripts, which contains several works by members of the Düben family.

+The family maintained a presence in Stockholm's music scene from the 1640s through the 18th century.

 Gustaf Düben, an organist and composer, contributed the most to the Düben collection, which is now preserved at the Uppsala University Library.
 The collection include pieces by renowned composer Dieterich Buxtehude.

 Hereditary titles

 The Düben family was ennobled at the House of Nobility on four occasions.
 In 1719, they were introduced with baronial rank (No. 135 & 139).
 In 1726, another branch of the family, with untitled noble rank (No. 1785).
 In 1719, the Düben family (No. 80) were introduced with baronial rank.
 Then in 1743, they were introduced with comital rank.